 Pirates' Plenty: Battle For Gold Slot

-Red Tiger is back with a sequel, Pirates’ Plenty: Battle for Gold, released on 22nd August 2019, six months after the release of the Pirates’ Plenty: The Sunken Treasure slot
+Red Tiger is back with a sequel, Pirates’ Plenty: Battle for Gold, released on 22nd August 2019, six months after the Pirates’ Plenty: The Sunken Treasure release.

 Red Tiger takes us back to familiar nautical territory here, retaining the best elements of the original game whilst piping aboard some great new features, improving others, and upping the design ante.